The Importance of Immunizations

 All children should be

-and adolescent schedule urges shots starting at birth and going through 24
+and adolescent schedule urges vaccinations starting at birth through 24

 months of age, with boosters and catch-up vaccines continuing through the

 teenage years and into adulthood.
 By immunizing, our children are protected against the potentially devastating effects of vaccine-preventable diseases.
 No

 child should ever have to endure the effects of vaccine preventable diseases simply because he or she was not vaccinated on time.
 Catastrophic effects of